9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 triggers start => 'chars';
 ```

 In this case there is one trigger word, **chars**.
 In a query like _chars test_, chars is the first word and would therefore trigger our Goodie.
 The **start** keyword says make sure the trigger word is at the start of the query.
-The => symbol is an assignment operator that separates the trigger words from the keywords.
+The => symbol is there to separate the trigger words from the keywords.

 Once your triggers are specified, you then define how to **handle** the query, which is another keyword.
 Like triggers, handle takes a second keyword, this time explaining what to handle.